As a journalist, I have spent more than a decade of my life telling other people's stories. Here, I will tell you my own.

 I work with three different types of clients:

 But that's where I can come in, as your own personal journalist-for-hire.
-You can commission me to write a professional-publication-quality story, which you then can use for your website, scrapbook, etc.
+You can commission me to write a professional-publication-quality story, which you then can use for your website, scrapbook, etc. I have had some memoirs clients publish their books into hard copies and sell them.
+I allot time to work with only one or two clients a year on writing their memoirs, or editing memoirs they write.

 Please contact me for details.
-I look forward to hearing from you, and telling your story!
+I look forward to hearing from you and telling your story!
 It is worth telling, newsworthy or not.

 What is my writing style?
 Many say witty and funny, intellectual, engaging, moving and touching.
 It all depends on the type of story and who will be reading it.